luizrcs/KotlinNBT/README.md

-All projects under the `br.com.luizrcs.nbt` namespace are available on [Maven Central][Maven Central] and follow the [Semantic Versioning 2.0.0](https://semver.org/) specification, but keep the same version across all modules.
+All projects under the `br.com.luizrcs.nbt` namespace are available on [Maven Central][Maven Central] and follow the [Semantic Versioning 2.0.0](https://semver.org/) specification, but keep the same version across all modules (except `nbt-cli`).
 This means that a version bump in one module doesn't necessarily imply updates were made to it, but should be treated like so.

 The dependencies can be added to your project using [Gradle](https://gradle.org/):